 Marta Stefani (Managing Editor), Francesco Barreca, Lisa Chien (Copy Editor), Natacha Fabbri, Federica Favino, Susana Gòmez, Andrea Gualandi, Luigi Guerrini, Pietro Daniel Omodeo, Alessandro Ottaviani, Carla Rita Palmerino, Patrizia Ruffo, Giorgio Strano, Federico Tognoni, Oreste Trabucco

-1. Manuscripts (the original, a copy on floppy disk, plus 3 blind copies) should be submitted to the Editors of Galilæana, Museo Galileo.
+1. Manuscripts (the original, plus a blind copy) should be submitted to the Editors of Galilæana, Museo Galileo.
 Istituto e Museo di Storia della Scienza, Piazza dei Giudici, 1 – 50122 Florence.
-Please enclose a summary in English of about 300 words and a brief list of keywords.
+Please enclose a summary in English of about 200 words and a brief list of keywords.

 2. Manuscripts should be submitted in the following form: Word for Windows Document.
 Font: Times New Roman, 12 point, standard page, default margins, double-spaced.